-Via the CRIF, we collect premiums and meet the cost of claims.
-The need for insurance is removed from contractors, which lowers their costs, while premiums payable are retained by Government.
-There are also economies of scale in having a single provider of cover for all major NSW Government projects.
+We collect premiums and meet the cost of claims.
+The need for insurance is removed from contractors, which lowers their costs, while premiums payable are retained by government.
+There are also economies of scale in having a single provider of cover done on a not-for-profit basis for all major NSW government projects.

-PAI-related risks can be more proactively managed with the NSW Government both owning the risks and insuring against them through icare self insurance.
-We ensure insurance policies remain current through the life of a project and mitigate complex issues surrounding loss or liability.
+PAI-related risks can be more proactively managed with the NSW government both owning the risks and insuring against them through icare.
+We make sure insurance policies remain current through the life of a project and mitigate complex issues surrounding loss or liability.

 Risks are reinsured through a large reputable network of APRA-regulated reinsurers and international reinsurers.